 Pre-employment Checks – Once you sign off on the written offer, you’ll complete a series of checks including criminal background check, physical and drug screening.
 The nature of our work at Bancroft requires these checks.
 Your recruiter will send you an email with everything you need to complete these steps.
 Be sure to read it carefully.
 We are here to help guide you through this process if you have any questions or concerns.
 This process typically takes around 2 weeks.

 NSO – New Staff Orientation is your bootcamp of sorts to make sure you have all the information you need to start your job successfully.
 You’ll learn more about Bancroft, our Core Values and policies as well as trainings important to your particular role, such as CPR certifications.
-NSO is typically one week from 8am - 5pm at our training facility in Cherry Hill, NJ (corporate employees need only attend day one of NSO).
+NSO is typically one week at our training facility in Cherry Hill, NJ (corporate employees need only attend day one of NSO).

 On-the-job-training – Each Bancroft program has specific on the job training that includes shadowing, special training sessions and online modules to complete.
 This typically lasts for 3-6 weeks, with additional and ongoing trainings with your colleagues throughout the year.